 This is the second story of this chapter and it is about a young boy who works in a mechanic shop.
 He initially belongs to Ferozabad.
 He wants to be a motor mechanic.

 Mukesh insists on ————————————————————land it seems.

-The author asked him that if he know anything about cars.
+The author asked him that if he knows anything about cars.

 To which he replied that he will learn to drive a car looking into the eyes of the author.
-The author says that his dream looks big just like a mirage between the dusty streets of Firozabad which is famous for its bangles.
-Mirage is a false image that appears in the desert and sometimes confuses people who are in search of water or a destination.
+The author says that his dream looks big, just like a mirage between the dusty streets of Firozabad, which is famous for its bangles.
+A mirage is a false image that appears in the desert and sometimes confuses people who are in search of water or a destination.
 For the author, Mukesh’s dream is a Mirage.
 The author explains that every other family in Firozabad is in bangles making business.
 Firozabad is famous for its bangles.
-It is the centre of the glass making industry in India.
+It is the centre of the glassmaking industry in India.
 Most of the families had spent their generations in this business near a furnace, welding glass and turning them into bangles.
 These bangles are sold across the country.

 Mukesh’s family is ———————————————————–art of making bangles.